Riverscapes/QRiS/docs/Download/install.md

 ## Minimum Requirements

-QRAVE requires QGIS 3.16 or newer.
+QRAVE requires [QGIS](https://qgis.org/) from the latest LTR (Long Term Release) or more recent (last LTR for development was 3.22.16)

 ---------
 # QGIS - Need to get GIS?